atrauzzi/protoculture/readme.md

 #### Apps
 Apps are probably the easiest level of encapsulation to think about.
 If you were making a console application, you would treat the entrypoint in the `App` class as your `main`.
-A `Suite` can also be made up of multiple applications.
+A `Bundle` can also be made up of multiple applications.
-This is especially true when working in the browser as you may have multiple suites that get minified that wish to reuse apps!
+This is especially true when working in the browser as you may have multiple bundles that get minified that wish to reuse apps!

 Remember, Protoculture is asynchronous!
 That means your apps can be too.
-If a Protoculture suite detects that it contains any asynchronous apps, it will automatically set up a heartbeat.
+If a Protoculture bundle detects that it contains any asynchronous apps, it will automatically set up a heartbeat.
 This is extremely useful for when you have
 long running processes or are using a library that opens up sockets.
 When all applications are done executing, Protoculture will ask every app to finish up.
 You don't have to manage a thing!